Shapes and Volume

 Problem 3

-Act 3: Watch Overflow (Act 3) to see the answer.
-Was your answer reasonable?
+Act 3: Watch Overflow (Act 3) to see the solution.
+Was your estimate reasonable?
 Why or why not?

 Guiding Questions